rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Orthodox Exegesis

-How was this obscure passage, Apokalypsis 20, understood by the early church fathers and throughout church history?
+How was *Apokalypsis 20:1-10* understood by the early church fathers and throughout church history?

 ...
-ancient chiliastic views were infrequent and we're condemned.
+ancient chiliastic views were infrequent and were condemned.
 Most were a reaction to gnosticism in the ancient world.
-Specifically to defend the pharisaic incarnation view against gnosticism, effectively appealing to a false view to attack heretical gnostic views.
+Specifically to defend a pharisaic incarnation view against gnosticism, effectively appealing to a false view to attack heretical gnostic views.
-Modern chiliasm is similar in that it often embraces a false secular mechanistic interpretation of Revelation 20.
+Modern chiliasm is similar in that it often embraces a false secular mechanistic interpretation of *Revelation 20:1-10*.

-...
-Rev. 2, do not fear

 Matthew 12:29
 bind the strong man

-historic uses

-year 1000
-Joachim, joachamites
-3rd Reich
-etc

 ?
 St Iranaeus
  accused (or credited) with Chiliasm but there's no known writings affirming any such view, usually he's referring to bodily resurrection against the gnostics (which is a separate topic and he clearly wasn't arguing against modern amillenialists)

-mil, age, aions, eons, etc

 Daniel 7
 Daniel 7:12